You Remember THESE GUYS?

 “Instant Karma!
 (We All Shine On)” is a song written by John Lennon, released as a single in 1970 on Apple Records.
 It is the third solo single issued by Lennon, and it peaked at #3 on both the Billboard Hot 100 and Cash Box Top 100 singles charts in the US, #2 on Canada’s Singles Chart and #5 on the UK Singles Chart.
 The song’s first appearance on album was the 1975 compilation Shaved Fish.
 In the US, the song peaked at #3 as The Beatles’ single “Let It Be” was rising to #1.
 While both songs competed for position in the Top 3, the Beatles officially announced their dissolution.

-And here was your second single: the gorgeous ballad from Paul off of his McCartney solo album, here shown with official footage of Paul and Linda from 1970:
+And here was your second single: the gorgeous ballad from Paul off of his McCartney solo album, and here is a recent live version, just as timeless as ever:

 Every night I just wanna go out, get out of my head

 Every day I don’t want to get up, get out of my bed